 Internal Service Funds.
 Proprietary funds are used to account for services in with the District charges a fee.
 Proprietary funds are reported in the same way as the District-wide statements.
-The District's sole proprietary fund is an internal service fund which charges the District's activities for the operation of the District's medical clinic.
+The District's proprietary funds are internal service funds which charge the District's activities for the operation of the District's medical clinic and repairing or replacing student chromebooks.